 If re-plastering of the internal walls is planned then it may be preferable to inject the insulation material through holes drilled in the internal walls, which are then covered when the wall is plastered.

 'Energy Efficiency Best Practice in Housing' publications provide information and advice on all aspects of energy efficiency in domestic dwellings.
-These can be obtained free of charge by calling 0845 120 7799 or by following the link to the Energy Saving Trust website provided in the external links section at the bottom of the page.
+These can be obtained free of charge by calling 0845 120 7799 or visiting the Energy Saving Trust website (external link).

 The four publications concerned with cavity wall insulation are: